TristanWebber/garage_monitor/esp_bare_c/README.md

 That should be enough setup for now.
 The other functions for our blinky example (`gpio_set_output()`, `gpio_set_level()`, `delay_ms()`) follow the same pattern - read the manual, define the registers, write a function to manipulate the registers.
 The only thing worth mentioning is that our blocking delay reads `systicks` from a register, and calls the assembly `nop` pseudo-instruction to spin the CPU until it's time to do work again.

+[!Note]
-* I reversed the ROM bootloader out of curiosity to see what was happening in that first stage of boot.
+><sup>1</sup>I reversed the ROM bootloader out of curiosity to see what was happening in that first stage of boot.
 For reference, the steps are roughly:
-1. Set a default interrupt and exception handler
+>1.
+Set a default interrupt and exception handler
-2. Configure bootloader memory regions
+>2.
+Configure bootloader memory regions
-3. Configure interface peripherals and CPU settings
+>3.
+Configure interface peripherals and CPU settings
-4. Attach flash by SPI, place user code in memory and start executing user code
+>4.
+Attach flash by SPI, place user code in memory and start executing user code

 ## Build system